jasonsturges/jsbenchmark/README.md

 ```

-The test is executed for ten passes, with each pass executing the function 1 million times.
+The test is executed for ten passes, with each pass executing the function 1 million times unless maximum runtime exceeds one second.